Uncommon/Xit/docs/xitgit_reintegration_plan.md

   - `PreferencesCompat`
   - any package-owned extension/helper files that are now app-global concerns
 - Remove migration-only bridge code and splits that existed solely to cross the package boundary, including files such as `Xit/Repository/XitGitExtensions.swift` and package-specific bridging helpers once their functionality is local again.
+- Utility moves needed for the app target are complete.
+- `Xit/Utils/XitGitBridging.swift` has been deleted.
+- `Xit/Repository/XitGitExtensions.swift` still exists and should be removed or folded away in a later cleanup pass.

 ### 6. Switch application code back to app-local ownership
+Status: partial.

 - Remove `import XitGit` from all app files once the moved types are locally available.
 - Remove `import XitGitTestSupport` from app tests once test support is local again.
 - Tighten access control back down where it was only broadened to satisfy package boundaries.
 - Revert package-only compatibility patterns where the app no longer needs them.
+- App-source `import XitGit` usage has been removed.
+- To preserve simple global protocol names during reintegration, disambiguation now uses explicit `Xit.` qualification where needed instead of temporary `Repository...Protocol` aliases.
+- Test-side package imports and dependencies are still pending.

 ### 7. Merge package test support back into `XitTests`
 - Move shared test harness code from the package back into `XitTests`: